MohdRas/docker-basics/README.md

   - NOT-RUNNING containers can be started again.
 - docker run -d IMAGE_NAME:TAG
   - docker run -d redis:4.0
-  - run a container in a DETACHED MODE.
-We will get the ID of the container as an output.
+  - Run container in background and print container ID
 - docker start CONTAINER_ID
   - start a STOPPED container.
   - CONTAINER_ID can be found with "docker ps"